Aleem Ford

-Aleem Ford (born December 22, 1997) is an American - Puerto Rican professional basketball player for the Lakeland Magic of the NBA G League.
+Aleem Ford (born December 22, 1997) is an American-Puerto Rican professional basketball player for the Leones de Ponce of the Baloncesto Superior Nacional (BSN) and the FIBA Americas League.
 He played college basketball for the Wisconsin Badgers.

 High school career

 Ford initially attended Archer High School, where he averaged 14.2 points, 6.8 rebounds and 2.2 blocks as a senior, earning All-Region 8-AAAAAA honors.
 He later joined IMG Academy in Florida as a post-graduate player, averaging 13.9 points and 6.3 rebounds per game.

 College career

 Ford redshirted his true freshman season at Wisconsin.
 He averaged 5.8 points and 2.8 rebounds per game as a redshirt freshman.
 Following the season, he underwent knee surgery.
 Ford averaged 3.1 points and 1.9 rebounds per game as a sophomore.
 He averaged 8.6 points and 4.4 rebounds per game as a junior.
 As a senior, Ford averaged 8.7 points, 4.2 rebounds, and 1.1 assists per game.